Scottish VAR to run in background before launch

 Motherwell and former Scotland midfielder Leanne Crichton

 We need to bring it in when it's ready.
-I've been a player that's been impacted by VAR in its good moments, its bad moments.
+I've been a player that's been impacted by VAR in its good moments [and] its bad moments.

 For the greater good of the game, we're falling way behind the rest of Europe.
 I don't think it will run seamlessly.
 You're going to have trial and error.